POC Joint VPD System Review

 These are the most expensive knee pads in our review.
 In fact, they are almost triple the price of some of the other pads we have tested.
 That being said, the extremely high level of comfort and clever protection helps justify the price tag.
 While they aren't quite perfect, the Joint VPD System pads are well-designed, and it is clear that POC took their time during the engineering process.
 If you are a trail rider looking for maximum comfort, these pads will deliver a strong value.
 If you are looking for a knee pad to survive dozens of crashes, your money may be better spent elsewhere.

-The POC Joint VPD System are high-end pads that are exceptionally comfortable, making them an easy winner of our Top Pick for Comfort Award.
+The POC Joint VPD System are high-end pads that are very comfortable.
 The plush and pliable armor is quite pleasant against the knee whether you're grinding it out in the saddle or sitting in your car.
 These pads have a great amount of protection as a pad for daily trail riding.
 They aren't quite perfect, we have concerns as to how they will fare on high-speed crashes in rocky or gravely terrain, and there are some fit quirks.
-That said, if you are a rider who prioritizes comfort, these could very well be the knee pads of your dreams.
+That said, if you are a rider who prioritizes comfort, these could be worth considering.